 In nearly three decades of working across digital, mobile, and AI systems, I've learned to pay attention, to spot patterns when the pace of advancement seems to surpass the clarity of its underlying purpose.
 Over the past few years, that gap between velocity and assessment has widened in ways I find increasingly hard to ignore.
-New AI capabilities arrive almost daily, yet the reasoning behind key design choices—what data is collected, why systems require certain access, how predictions influence behavior—often remains hidden.
-Some systems genuinely support human capability.
-Others introduce trade-offs without acknowledging them.
-A few extend into areas of autonomy or influence that most people never explicitly agreed to.

-These shifts aren't inherently good or bad.
-They are directional.
-And when direction is unclear, the outcomes that eventually emerge are shaped less by intentional design and more by momentum.
 Early in developing what I named the Mobile Era of Intent—the threshold moment when technology can finally understand human intent rather than forcing human adaptation to machine logic—I found myself returning to the same directional questions: Why was this system designed this way?
 What intent shaped its architecture?
 What assumptions guided its behavior?
 And the question at the center of all the others: Should it be built or deployed in this form at all?

 The more I explored these questions, the more I realized they weren't appearing in most AI discussions.
 Instead, what was evident across topic after topic was several key insights.
 Strategic leaders were under pressure to keep pace with competitors.
 Product teams were navigating complex new capabilities without clear frameworks for assessing impact.
 Policymakers were addressing harms only after they had emerged, rather than guiding choices before they solidified into standard practice.
 And individual users were asked to trust systems designed with incentives they had little ability to understand or influence.

 The absence of these questions in public AI discourse wasn't trivial.
 It had real-world consequences.
 Many AI systems are marketed as helpful and friendly, but they optimize for engagement metrics, attention capture, or data extraction.
 For most people, these pressures appear as subtle psychological pulls.
-But in extreme cases—such as the tragic pattern highlighted by the suicide of Sewell Setzer III, a teenager who died by suicide after intensive interaction with an AI companion—misaligned AI systems can magnify vulnerability into devastating harm.
+But in extreme cases—such as the tragic pattern highlighted by the case of Sewell Setzer III, a teenager who died by suicide after intensive interaction with an AI companion chatbot—misaligned AI systems can magnify vulnerability into devastating harm.
 These are not speculative risks; they are the predictable results of systems designed without clear evaluative criteria for how technology should operate.

 The central issue isn't the speed of AI development.
 The more pressing issue is the absence of shared evaluation frameworks.
 Without them, leaders can default to what's easy to measure.
 Teams might default to what's easy to ship.
 Policymakers could default to what's easy to regulate.
 And individuals often default to what's easy to accept, simply because there are few alternatives available.

-The Six Pillars of Intent emerged from asking what kind of structure would enable these decisions to be made more consciously.
-They are not technical requirements or ideological positions.
+The Six Pillars of Intent framework emerged from asking what kind of structure would enable these decisions to be made more consciously.
+They are not technical requirements or ideological questions.
 They are evaluation criteria, a way to assess clearly what is otherwise difficult to articulate: whether a system enhances human capability or nudges it aside; whether it strengthens or erodes the trust it requires; whether it respects human intent or subtly redirects it for its own purposes; whether it provides equitable access or concentrates advantage; whether it uses resources responsibly or shifts its costs to communities and the environment.

-These pillars give strategic leaders the ability to evaluate investments and architectures based on human-centered alignment rather than speed or competitive pressures.
+These pillars give strategic leaders the ability to evaluate investments and deployments based on human-centered alignment rather than on speed or competitive pressures.
 They give product teams language to distinguish enhancement from extraction when the difference isn't clear.
 They give policymakers a structure for examining incentives before harm reaches scale.
 And they give individual users—those with the least power yet the most at stake—a way to understand the forces shaping their relationship with the technology they engage with more and more every day.

 What began as an attempt to describe a technological shift grew into an effort to articulate a framework for conscious choice.
 This isn't a prediction about where AI is headed or an argument for optimism or pessimism.
 It's a call to consciously evaluate the choices that determine which technological futures remain available.
 The Mobile Era of Intent describes a convergence already underway—the point where technology becomes capable of understanding and acting on human intent with increasing sophistication.
 What it does with that capability, and what we choose to do with it, depends on decisions being made today.

 If you are someone responsible for shaping technology within an organization, I hope this framework helps you make decisions with greater confidence and more clarity.
 If you design or build these systems, I hope the pillars give you a vocabulary for advocating solutions that enhance human capability rather than replace it.
-If you actively shape or govern policy, I hope this perspective helps illuminate where guardrails are most needed and most effective.
+If you actively shape or govern policy, I hope this approach helps illuminate where guardrails are most needed and most effective.
 And if you are an individual user simply trying to understand the world unfolding around you, I hope these chapters help you see the landscape with greater clarity.

 The Six Pillars of Intent do not guarantee outcomes.
 They provide a way to recognize the choices that matter, the ones that determine whether AI strengthens human flourishing or undermines it.
 The framework that follows is one approach to evaluating those choices before they become embedded in infrastructure, business models, and societal patterns that are far harder to unwind later.